ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

-In this note we show how one can obtain a positivity preserving DG scheme (defined precisely below), significantly improving robustness of algorithms for gyrokinetic and fully kinetic DG solvers.
+In this note we show how one can obtain a positivity preserving DG scheme (defined precisely below), significantly improving robustness of algorithms for gyrokinetics and fully kinetic DG solvers.
 Although the use of anti-limiters does not completely eliminate the need to apply additional sub-cell diffusion, it significantly reduces the need for such additional corrections, dramatically improving the energy